Slicer/Slicer/Docs/user_guide/settings.md

 List of directories scanned at startup to load additional modules.
 Any CLI, Loadable or scripted modules located in these paths will be loaded.
 Extensions are listed in the list, to remove an extension, use the [Extensions Manager](extensions_manager) instead.

-It is also possible to start slicer by temporarily adding module paths (not saved in settings) by passing the arguments in the command line.
+It is also possible to start Slicer by temporarily adding module paths (not saved in settings) by passing the arguments in the command line.

 For example this command will start Slicer trying to load CLIs found in the specified directory: